FindMatPlace/DongDong2/README.md

 # DongDong2

-As part of the team project for the Mobile Programming course in the 3rd year of Gachon University, this application was developed with the aim of supporting student clubs.
+As part of the team project for the Mobile Programming course of Gachon University, this application was developed with the aim of supporting student clubs.

 While there is a club promotion board within Everytime (a university community platform), to view detailed information about the club, users had to click and read lengthy posts.